com-lihaoyi/scalasql/docs/design.md

    aiming instead for common use cases and leaving more esoteric things to the user to either extend the library to support or drop down to raw SQL.

+5. **ORM/ActiveRecord-esque Features**: Most Scala code is immutable by default, and works by transforming immutable Scala collections of immutable values through pure functions.
+   ScalaSql aims to follow that style, rather than trying to emulate mutable objects.

 ## Comparisons